saramibreak/DiscImageCreator/README.md

                         For Alpha-Disc, Tages (very slow)
         /ms     Read the lead-out of 1st session and the lead-in of 2nd session For Multi-session
+        /74     Read the lead-out about 74:00:00
-        /sf     Scan file to detect protect.
+                        For ring data (a.k.a Saturn Ring) of Sega Saturn /sf     Scan file to detect protect.
 If reading error exists, continue reading and ignore c2 error on specific sector For CodeLock, LaserLock, RingProtect, RingPROTECH